-In childhood, I often found myself in one of three situations:
+Adult Children of Emotionally Immature ParentsAs a child, I often found myself in one of three painful situations:

 1. Having to talk a parent or guardian “down off the ledge,” in attempts to deescalate their personal (adult) situations, so I could avoid more psychological trauma.

-2. Trying to open a respectful and calm dialogue to share feelings with a parent/guardian, only to be shunned, shot down, gaslit (“gas-lighted”?), ignored, or outright attacked.
+2. Trying to open a respectful and calm dialogue to share my needs or feelings with a parent/guardian, only to be rejected, shot down, gaslit (“gas-lighted”?), ignored, or outright attacked.

-3. Left to comfort or soothe myself, navigating difficult, confusing, and damaging situations on my own.
+3. Left to (try to) comfort or soothe myself and navigate difficult, confusing, and damaging situations on my own.

 TLDR: If you can relate to anything even remotely similar to the above, you need to read Adult Children of Emotionally Immature Parents (ACEIP).

-On the flip side, ACEIP also does not excuse or explain their behavior away.
-It just helps us understand our parents’ humanity a bit better, to see how the ways they treat(ed) us and others were/are simply their inbuilt survival mechanisms.
+On the flip side, fortunately, ACEIP also doesn’t dismiss, excuse, or explain their behavior away.
+It just helps us understand the parents’ humanity a bit better, to see how the ways they treat(ed) us and others were/are simply their inbuilt survival mechanisms.

 In fact, the Introduction states: